erikologic/erikologic.github.io/src/lib/content/posts/react-dynamic-template-demo.md

 - Aliasing via URL query parameters.
 - Backend configuration storage in DynamoDB with versioning, aliasing, and optimistic concurrency support.

-Shortly after this, I left the company, while the following features were still in the backlog:
+Shortly after this I left the company for family reasons while the following features were still prioritised in the backlog:

 - An "undo" button for quick rollbacks.
 - A CI/CD step to validate the current frontend release against configurations stored in DynamoDB.